Diazinon: Symptoms in humans

 Patients that continue to improve over the first 4 to 6 hours (after medical treatment) usually recover unscathed.
 Prolonged treatment often is needed to reverse the poisoning, including intensive care hospitalization and long-term therapy.
 Some toxicity may persist for weeks or months, or even longer.

+Recently, an assessment of the cytotoxicity mechanism of Diazinon on Human Fetal Foreskin Fibroblast 2 (HFFF2) Cells showed that the viability and migration capacity of HFFF2 cells decreased, and the apoptosis rate increased in the Diazinon‐treated group.
+The results of this study evidenced that Diazinon has high toxicity for HFFF2 and causes apoptosis, reduces the cell's viability, and changes its morphology.Then, it could be concluded that Diazinon exerts toxic effects on human normal cells, which suggests that the safety and usage of this pesticide should be taken into reconsideration.

 Efficacy and side effects

 Diazinon is a contact insecticide which kills insects by altering normal neurotransmission within the nervous system of the insect.
 As mentioned above, diazinon inhibits the enzyme acetylcholinesterase (AChE), which hydrolyzes the neurotransmitter acetylcholine (ACh) in cholinergic synapses and neuromuscular junctions.
 This results in abnormal accumulation of ACh within the nervous system.
 Diazinon, although a thiophosphoric ester, shares a common mechanism of toxicity with other organophosphate insecticides such as chlorpyrifos, malathion and parathion, and is not very effective against the organophosphate-resistant insect populations.

 Symptoms of acute diazinon exposure develop in minutes to hours following exposure, depending on the exposure pathway.
 The initial symptoms of humans are nausea, dizziness, salivation, headache, sweating, lacrimation, and rhinorrhea.
 The symptoms can progress to vomiting, abdominal cramps, diarrhea, muscle twitching, weakness, tremor, a lack of coordination and miosis.
 Furthermore, some studies have even reported some psychiatric side effects including memory loss, confusion, and depression.

 Because diazinon is fat soluble, there is potential for delayed toxicity if significant amounts of diazinon are stored in fatty tissues.
 Intermediate syndrome generally occurs within 24-96 hours after exposure.
 Intermediate syndrome in humans is characterized by difficulty breathing and muscular weakness, often in the face, neck and proximal limb muscles.
 Cranial nerve palsies and depressed tendon reflexes have also been reported.

 Studies have suggested that exposure to some organophosphate pesticides can result in long-term neurological problems including organophosphate-induced delayed neuropathy (weakness or paralysis as well as paresthesia in the extremities); however, reports of these symptoms following diazinon exposures are rare.
 Human who have been poisoned show increased levels of serum amylase and glucose as well as elevated urinary diastase levels accompanied by symptoms considered to be indicative of acute pancreatitis.

 A study found that 10% of 21 typically developing children show 2-isopropyl-6-methyl-4-pyrimidinol (IMPy, a metabolite of diazinon) in molars.
 Molars from the two oldest subjects contained the largest concentrations of IMPy.
 And this concentration in molars may be a biomarker of perinatal exposure and during molar formation.